Search

 today

 Holywell continue to keep pace with technological change and invest in new techology and new skills.
-Our latest acquisitions are additions to the bindery line to increase efficiency and a Xerox Versant 2100 high resolution digital press meaning we can offer high-quality short run colour printing.
+Our latest acquisitions are a Xerox Versant 2100 high resolution digital press and a Heidelberg CX75 LE UV litho press meaning we can offer high-quality short run colour printing.
 Our design studio offers imaginative digital and print design using the latest Adobe Creative Suite software running on Apple computers.

 our people

-Holywell Press has been run by a member of the Burrows family for over 125 years.
+Holywell Press has been run by a member of the Burrows family for over 130 years.
 In 2000, Ben Burrows became the latest Burrows to take up the mantle and he has continued the company tradition of investing in up-to-date machinery and above all skilled and passionate staff.
+Ben has recently been joined by his eldest son, Oli, who will be helping to look after clients and drive new business.

 We work closely with our customers as a partner rather than as a mere supplier.
-These partnerships are forged by our account managers – Ken, Robin, Jon and often Ben himself – who make sure clients are kept abreast of the progress of their projects, while Karen looks after invoicing and the office itself.
+These partnerships are forged by our account and production manager, Robin, and often Ben himself – who make sure clients are kept abreast of the progress of their projects.
+Karen looks after invoicing and the office itself, and Petra leads the company's marketing.

-In the design studio, Toby and Grace combine creative design inspiration with careful attention to customers’ specific requirements.
-Their flights of imagination would remain just that were it not for the expertise, experience and craftsmanship of Chris in pre-press and, on the print floor, the machine minders, Gary and Paul, and John and Andy in the bindery.
+In the design studio, Toby, Grace, Izzy and Robert combine creativity and graphic design skills while paying careful attention to customers’ specific requirements.
+Their flights of imagination would remain just that were it not for the expertise, experience and craftsmanship of Chris in pre-press and, on the print floor, machine minder Gary working alongside John, Alan and Brandon in the bindery.

 All of us at Holywell love what we do and this is reflected in the work we produce and the long-term relationships we build with our customers.